vipul2802/o365hq.com/content/blog/Deploy and Manage Cloud App Security in Office 365.md

 +++
-title = "Deploy and Manage Cloud App Security in Office 365" description = "Before we jump into the cloud app security implementation or the management process, let's talk about the cloud app security; what it is, and why we need it.
+title = "Deploy and Manage Cloud App Security in Microsoft 365" description = "Before we jump into the cloud app security implementation or the management process, let's talk about the cloud app security; what it is, and why we need it.
 It’s a Microsoft cloud-based solution that gives you insights into suspicious user activities." date = 2019-06-04